 ◆In Japan, the sports channel J SPORTS will broadcast/stream all men's SL and GS races, as well as notable DH and SG races, and a digest of the women's SL.
 The opening men's slalom race, to be held in Levi, Finland, will be broadcast live from 17:45 Japan time on Sunday, November 17th

-The article "Information just before the opening race" that was published one week before the opening race received a great response, and we would like to thank many people for sharing it on social media and blogs.
+The "Pre-Opening Race Information" article, published a week before the opening race, received a great response, and we would like to thank everyone who shared it on social media and blogs.

 ▼Click here for the previous article